 Master of Science (course-based) in Geology or Master of Science (course-based) in Geophysics.

-At present the Accelerated M.Sc. in geology requires a supervisor to be arranged beforehand for any application to be successful.
-The Accelerated M.Sc. in geophysics does not, and successful applicants will be matched with an appropriate supervisor upon their arrival if one has not already been determined.
+At present the course-based M.Sc. in geology requires a supervisor to be arranged beforehand for any application to be successful.
+The course-based M.Sc. in geophysics does not, and successful applicants will be matched with an appropriate supervisor upon their arrival if one has not already been determined.

 The Course-Based Masters in Geology and the Course-Based Masters in Geophysics are one-year degree programs, each of which is to be completed in three terms.
 The degree is offered on a full-time basis only.
 Full-time studies commence in September and finish at the end of August of each year.
 Students in either of the streams will take seven half-courses over two terms (eight months), followed by an intensive 4-month research project (GL/GP 9590).
 The program must be completed in one year.
 Students must successfully complete their research project before their degree is earned.

 Tuition is due at the beginning of each of three terms.
 Tuition amounts are accessible through the Office of the Registrar.
 Tuition rates are subject to change each year.
-Students enrolled in the Course-Based Masters streams are not eligible for financial support through Teaching Assistantships (TA).
-International students are eligible for the international fee waiver which reduces tuition payable to the level of a domestic student.
+Students enrolled in the Course-Based Masters streams are self-funded, and not eligible for regular financial support from the university.

 Graduate school applications must be completed on-line.
 Access to the on-line application from this site or the School of Graduate and Postdoctoral Studies site will coincide with the commencement of the application period.
 In addition to the on-line application, candidates are required to provide supporting documentation.
 All supporting documentation must be provided before an application is considered complete.
 Incomplete applications will not be assessed.